Better-HPC/keystone-api/docs/setup/settings.md

 ## Logging

-Keystone automatically purges application logs to control long-term storage usage.
+Keystone automatically purges application logs according to the policy settings described below.
-Application logs are written to disk using a destination-based policy that rotates files according to a maximum file size.
+Application logs are written to disk using a size-based policy that rotates files according to a maximum file size/count.
 Audit, request, and task logs are maintained in the application database and are removed once they exceed a configured age (in seconds).

 | Setting Name              | Default Value        | Description                                                                                                 |